Hurricane Erin mapped: Tracking areas most likely to see the impacts of storm surge and 20-foot waves

 The warnings predict that tropical storm conditions and potential surge flooding could occur in the affected regions during the next 48 hours.

-Local officials in the Outer Banks warned that Highway 12 — the only road connecting the Outer Banks to mainland North Carolina — could be flooded, cutting off the island until the swells recede.
-That has sent some residents and vacationers evacuating from the Outer Banks ahead of the storm’s approach, according to USA TODAY.
+Local officials in the Outer Banks reported that sections of Highway 12 — the only road connecting the Outer Banks to mainland North Carolina — were flooded and closed off, preventing travel off the island until the swells recede.
+Some residents and vacationers evacuated from the Outer Banks ahead of the storm’s approach, according to USA TODAY.
 Dare County officials — who represent part of the Outer Banks — ordered evacuations on Monday.

 As the hurricane passes by Cape Hatteras, North Carolina, the NWS predicts it could generate waves between 8 and 20 feet.
 Those waves could contribute to coastal flooding and erosion in the region.